 So, I started writing again and this time I focused more on making sales instead of building a list.
 To this day, I got a total of 7 books published, when I say books I mean short guidebooks on different internet marketing topics.

-I also started looking for ways to improve my knowledge of the Amazon platform so, I bought a product on Amazon SEO.
+I also started looking for ways to improve my knowledge of the Amazon platform so, I bought a product on Amazon SEO with some help from Vancouver SEO of course.
 Now, it didn’t give me a tremendous boost, but it sure was useful.

 What I learned was that Amazon is like a search engine, just a very old one, I would compare it to Google, when keyword stuffing still worked.